fusted2/Copy-Word-tables-to-Excel/README.md

 When I use --docx--, the merged cells' content maybe read & write more than once.

 I check if the content in the merged cell has been read & written, if yes, skip it (using *._tc* attribute/method (I don't know what it is?)).

+# Example

+Look at my --example-- folder.

+I have a _blankExcelReport.xlsx file_.
+Please note that sometimes this file may contain some Excel function such as sum, countif,... and I use this file as a template to copy the number from Word tables and update the data for those functions.

+The _wordToExcel.py_ will copy the tables from _wordReport.docx_ to the _blankExcelReport.xlsx_ and save as _newExcelReport.xlsx_ (so that the orginal Excel template won't be messed up).

 # What I have tried and fail?